We Don't Bundle, We Upsell: What an Ice Cream Shop Knows About Park Revenue

 How much does upselling actually add per booking?

 Every figure that follows is real data from Charleston Aqua Park, not a model.
 This year handed us the perfect experiment, because we switched from the old wakesys to the new one in the middle of the season.
 Booking the upgrade online only went live partway through, around the middle of June.
 Within three weeks the share of bookings that included an upgrade climbed from zero to more than 30 percent, reaching from a standing start the attach rate our old system had held for over four years.
-The trend is still pointing up.
-By now roughly every third guest who books online adds the second activity, and they do it through a deliberately priced upgrade rather than a bundle.
-Across those first three weeks the weekly share moved from around 21 percent to 31.4 percent to 34.8 percent.

 And yes, the guest does not pay full price for the second activity.
 That is precisely the point.
 The upgrade is deliberately cheaper than a separate booking, but the price is not a guess.
 Over the years we tested different upgrade prices to find the best balance between extra revenue per upgrade and the number of guests who upgrade at all.
 Set the price too high and too few take it.
 Set it too low and you leave money on the table.
 The concept behind this is price elasticity.
 If the term is new to you, read the Wikipedia article on it or ask ChatGPT or Claude to explain it.